 VCC provides local residents with an avenue to share their expertise and knowledge about life in their community with veterans, military, and their families.

-By doing so, local residents get to know their neighbors who served in uniform, and our veterans, military, and their families are able to get answers to a whole host of questions and resources that fall outside the realm of nonprofit/government resources.
-Examples can include:
+In doing so, local residents get to know their neighbors who served in uniform, and our veterans/military families access information and support that falls outside the realm of nonprofit/government resources.
+Examples include:

 Neighborhoods & Recreation